PhamMinhHaiAu-12035071/eiga-movie-app/memory-bank/activeContext.md

   - Removed HorizontalGap Widgetbook component and its reference in directories.dart
   - Deleted horizontal_gap_test.dart as it's no longer needed
   - Simplified codebase by eliminating unnecessary abstraction
+- ✅ Refactored HeaderTitleGroup component:
+  - Added `spacing` property (default 3.29) to control gap between title and subtitle
+  - Uses `Gap(spacing.h)` for responsive spacing between elements
+  - Maintained consistent structure with title on top, subtitle below
+  - Updated widgetbook component to include spacing slider for easy adjustment
+  - Implemented comprehensive tests to verify spacing behavior
+  - Ensured 100% test coverage for both default and custom spacing values
-- ✅ Refactored OnboardingHeader widget:
+- ✅ Refactored OnboardingHeader component:
+  - Simplified structure to use Row as the root element (removed ColoredBox and Padding)
-  - Changed from Padding to Container for better structure
+  - Renamed `gapWidth` parameter to `spacing` for better consistency
-  - Added transparent color property for consistent styling
-  - Maintained the same padding and layout structure
+  - Changed default spacing value to 14.0
+  - Changed image size calculation to 63% of container size (was 60%)
+  - Updated widgetbook component to use the new parameters
+  - Uses ScreenUtil for responsive spacing with `spacing.w`
-  - Updated corresponding unit tests to verify the new implementation
+  - Updated unit tests to verify the new structure and parameters
-  - Updated Widgetbook component for proper display and testing
+  - Ensured 100% test coverage for the updated implementation
-- ✅ Updated OnboardingHeader unit tests:
+- ✅ Refactored OnboardingHeader unit tests:
-  - Changed widget type checks from Padding to Container
+  - Completely rewrote tests to match the new simplified structure
+  - Removed tests for ColoredBox and Padding (now removed from the component)
+  - Added specific tests for default spacing value (14.0.w)
-  - Added verification for transparent color property
+  - Added test for custom spacing via constructor
-  - Maintained all existing style, layout and content tests
-  - Ensured 100% test coverage for updated implementation
+  - Added test for custom title and subtitle
+  - Added more verification for HeaderTitleGroup integration
+  - Used specific widget finders to identify Gap widgets correctly
+  - Fixed tests to properly handle ScreenUtil responsive units
 - ✅ Refactored lib/core directory structure:
   - Organized into clear, focused subdirectories (di, router, asset, styles, sizes, durations, themes)
   - Split DI modules for clearer separation of concerns